Root cause, faster

 One pathIssue context, recent changes, environment clues, and notes stay in the same focused workflow

-Faster contextDesigned to help teams move from alert to actionable context faster without rebuilding the trail by hand
+Connected contextDesigned to help teams move from alert to actionable context without rebuilding the investigation trail by hand each time

 The investigation trail breaks down when context lives somewhere else.

-The first 20 minutes of every production incident disappear into Slack, git blame, and whatever the last person remembers about the deployment.
-FaultLens keeps that context attached to the issue - before the team has to reconstruct it by hand.
+The first 20 minutes of a production incident often disappear into Slack, git blame, and whatever the last engineer remembers about the deployment.
+FaultLens keeps that context attached to the issue before the team has to reconstruct it by hand.

 02